 2017 / 2018 cruising fitout

-Neil Gillard is the current skipper and caretaker of Rainbow II having taken over from Leo Bouzaid in late 2016.
+Neil Gillard as skipper and caretaker of Rainbow II having taken over from Leo Bouzaid in late 2016 completed her cruising fitout.

 By September 2017 Neil had sailed Rainbow II enough to realise that she badly needed more work to complete her refit that started when she was brought back to her original racing configuration.
 With the support of John Street and Chris Bouzaid it was decided to improve the interior of the boat to accommodate more comfortable cruising.
 Chris McMullan had a vacant shed at the time at Rainbow II was hauled out at Chris McMullen's yard in Mt Wellington late 2017.